develasquez/google-cloud-structured-logs/README.md

     log.info(ctx, '300 ms after');
 }, 300)
 ```
-The previous log wil generate this output, please see **ms** value, that metric can be very usefull to get insigths from some external services requests o bd queries.
+The previous log will generate this output, please see **ms** value, that metric can be very useful to get insights from some external services requests o bd queries.

 ```json
 {